 - Click Apply.

-- In the left panel, search the Was Fuzzied plugin.
+- In the left panel, search the Was Fuzzied integration.

 - Click true.
-The number between parentheses indicates the number of events that were created with the built-in generic plugin.
+The number between parentheses indicates the number of events that were created with the AlienVault Generic Data Source.

-Note: The false value displays the events that have an assigned plugin.
+Note: The false value displays the events that have an assigned data source.
 The number between parentheses indicates the number of events.